dennis_lv

 Show South Bay Scarborough on the surf map

-Description: Lovely uncrowded spot.
+Playa Encuentro is a lovely uncrowded spot.
 This is one of the most relaxed places on this island.
 It is a beautiful beach where you don't see the negative sides of tourism yet.
 Friendly people who will welcome you into there surfers family and great waves for surfing and kitesurfing.
 The spot is suited for all levels and has some different breaks.
 Atmosphere is really good and locals are friendly.
 Small bar/restaurant at the spot as-well showers and storage/surfschools.
 Accommodations are on walking distance as-well.
 Bring some reefboots if you are a beginner.
 There are some sea urchins sharing this beautiful spot with us.
+Playa Encuentro is a protected natural park consisting of 6 different reef breaks along a 2 mile pristine wilderness area.
+Encuentro has never been hit by a hurricane and no sharks have ever been sighted here The water is 25-28% year-round

 Show Encuentro on the surf map